miserman/survey_scheduler/README.md

 * **DOMAIN**: Cognito domain, from [User Pool](https://console.aws.amazon.com/cognito/users) > App integration > Domain name
 * **REDIRECT**: URL set as the callback in [User Pool](https://console.aws.amazon.com/cognito/users) > App integration > App client settings; [server.js](https://github.com/miserman/survey_scheduler/blob/master/server.js) assumes this is /auth
 * **ADMIN**: Username of an initial user set up through [User Pool](https://console.aws.amazon.com/cognito/users) > General settings > Users and groups > Create user; this user has full access to all studies; additional, study specific users should be created through the interface
+* **NOTIFICATIONS**: Optional topic for notifications about status updates and/or missed beeps; ARN from [SNS](https://console.aws.amazon.com/sns) > Topics > created topic
+* **DOUBLECHECK_FREQ**: Optional frequency in minutes to scan the local schedule for passed beeps that are still marked as pending (uncaught, missed beeps).
+If these beeps are caught in time, they will be sent.
+If any beeps are caught, they will be reported to the NOTIFICATIONS topic.
+* **REPORT_HOUR**: Optional hour (in the server's time) at which to send a daily status report to the NOTIFICATIONS topic, including number of send and responded to, or skipped beeps.
+A report will only be sent if there were scheduled beeps since the last scheduled report, or since the app was started.